Shutdown nearly shuts immigration courts, but deportations continue

 The Trump administration deported 79 people back to that country last fiscal year, a more than 900 percent increase over years prior, according to an NBC News analysis of ICE data.
 Many of them were, like Sow, black Mauritians born into slave castes who human rights experts say face persecution if returned.

-The U.S. State department has documented myriad human rights violations toward black Mauritanians.
-In November, the Trump administration has also terminated trade benefits with Mauritania for its insufficient progress in eradicating the "scourge of hereditary slavery."
+The State Department has documented myriad human rights violations toward black Mauritanians.
+In November, the Trump administration also terminated trade benefits with Mauritania for its insufficient progress in eradicating the "scourge of hereditary slavery."

 The stepped-up deportations of Mauritanians have drawn outcries from Democratic lawmakers and human rights organizations.